awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-troubleshooting-EKS.md

    Or, if you have Container Insights FluentD logging installed, the logs are also saved in the CloudWatch Logs log group **/aws/containerinsights/*cluster\_name*/application**\.

-   To query these logs, you can follow the steps for querying the application logs in [General Troubleshooting Steps on Amazon EKS](#ContainerInsights-Prometheus-troubleshooting-general)\.
+   To query these logs, you can follow the steps for querying the application logs in [General troubleshooting steps on Amazon EKS](#ContainerInsights-Prometheus-troubleshooting-general)\.

-## Where are the Prometheus Metrics Ingested as CloudWatch Logs Log Events?<a name="ContainerInsights-Prometheus-troubleshooting-metrics_ingested"></a>
+## Where are the Prometheus metrics ingested as CloudWatch Logs log events?<a name="ContainerInsights-Prometheus-troubleshooting-metrics_ingested"></a>

 The CloudWatch agent creates a log stream for each Prometheus scrape job configuration\.
 For example, in the `prometheus-eks.yaml` and `prometheus-k8s.yaml` files, the line `job_name: 'kubernetes-pod-appmesh-envoy'` scrapes App Mesh metrics\.
 The Prometheus target is defined as `kubernetes-pod-appmesh-envoy`\.
 So all App Mesh Prometheus metrics are ingested as CloudWatch Logs events in the log stream **kubernetes\-pod\-appmesh\-envoy** under the log group named **/aws/containerinsights/cluster\-name/Prometheus**\.

-## I Don't See Amazon EKS or Kubernetes Prometheus Metrics in CloudWatch Metrics<a name="ContainerInsights-Prometheus-troubleshooting-no-metrics"></a>
+## I don't see Amazon EKS or Kubernetes Prometheus metrics in CloudWatch metrics<a name="ContainerInsights-Prometheus-troubleshooting-no-metrics"></a>

 First, make sure that the Prometheus metrics are ingested as log events in the log group **/aws/containerinsights/cluster\-name/Prometheus**\.
-Use the information in [Where are the Prometheus Metrics Ingested as CloudWatch Logs Log Events?](#ContainerInsights-Prometheus-troubleshooting-metrics_ingested) to help you check the target log stream\.
+Use the information in [Where are the Prometheus metrics ingested as CloudWatch Logs log events?](#ContainerInsights-Prometheus-troubleshooting-metrics_ingested) to help you check the target log stream\.
 If the log stream is not created or there are no new log events in the log stream, check the following:
 + Check that the Prometheus metrics exporter endpoints are set up correctly
 + Check that the Prometheus scraping configurations in the `config map: cwagent-prometheus` section of the CloudWatch agent YAML file is correct\.
 The configuration should be the same as it would be in a Prometheus configuration file\.
 For more information, see [<scrape\_config>](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) in the Prometheus documentation\.